Observations of the Fermi bubbles and the Galactic center excess with the DArk Matter Particle Explorer: Galactic center excess

 where $m_\chi$ is the mass of a DM particle, $\left< \sigma v\right>_f$ is the velocity-averaged annihilation cross section in the channel $f$.
 They are the two free parameters in the fittings. ${{\rm d}N_f}/{{\rm d}E}$ is the DM prompt \gr spectrum per annihilation, which is interpolated from the tabulated data in PPPC4~\citep{PPPC2011}. $J$ is the \jf.
 Since the spectrum is normalized at $5\deg$ from GC, the \jf should also be at $\psi=5\deg$.
 In this work, we focus on two annihilation channels: $\chi\chi \to b\bar{b}$ and $\chi\chi \to \tau^+\tau^-$.
 We fit the DM spectrum to the SED of the \gce.
 The likelihood profiles in all eight energy bins are adopted, similar to the Section~\ref{sec::fbs:sed}.

 Figure~\ref{fig::gce:dmfit} exhibits the DM annihilation models best fitted to the baseline spectrum along with the $1\sigma$ statistical uncertainty bands.
 Both DM models can well describe the emission in the low-energy range.
 For the annihilation channel to $b$ quarks, the DM mass needs to be $m_\chi = 49^{+16}_{-12}~\rm GeV$ and the cross section is $\left< \sigma v \right> = 1.9^{+0.4}_{-0.3}\times 10^{-26}~\rm cm^3\,s^{-1}$.
 For the channel to the leptons $\tau^+\tau^-$, the optimal DM mass is $m_\chi = 13.0^{+1.9}_{-1.8}~\rm GeV$ and annihilation cross section is $\left< \sigma v \right> = (6.0\pm0.9)\times 10^{-27}~\rm cm^3\,s^{-1}$.
-The 68\% and 95\% contours are presented with the solid and dashed curves in Figure~\ref{fig::gce:contours}.
+The $1\sigma$ and $2\sigma$ contours, defined with the log-likelihood differences relative to the optimal model ($-2\Delta \ln(\mathcal{L})$) of 2.30 and 6.18, are presented with the solid and dashed red curves in Figure~\ref{fig::gce:contours}, respectively.
 We also show the systematic uncertainties of the DM parameters for various background models (Section~\ref{sec::gce:sys}) with the error bars, which are as large as the statistical uncertainties.
-The 95\% containment regions from~\citet{Calore2015b} (dot-dashed line) and~\citet{Cholis2022} (dot-dot-dashed line) are given in the figure.
+The $2\sigma$ regions from the \lat observations of \gce conducted by~\citet{Calore2015b} (dot-dashed line) and~\citet{Cholis2022} (dot-dot-dashed line) are given in the figure.
 In both channels, our parameter spaces are consistent with the previous works based on the \lat data.
+Drawn with the blue dotted line in the figures are the 95\% confidence level upper limits of the cross sections from dSphs observed by \lat~\citep{McDaniel2024}.
+Some of the DM parameter spaces for the two channels are excluded by the dwarf galaxies.